RajatJangra2653/dp-420-cosmos-db-dev/instructions/23-index-optimization.md

-# Module 10 - Optimize query performance in Azure Cosmos DB SQL API
+# Lab 10a - Optimize query performance in Azure Cosmos DB SQL API

-### Estimated Timing: 60 minutes

-## Lab 1: Optimize an Azure Cosmos DB SQL API container's indexing policy for write operations
+## Lab scenario

 For write-heavy workloads or workloads with large JSON objects, it can be advantageous to optimize the indexing policy to only index properties that you know you will want to use in your queries.

 In this lab, we will use a test .NET application to insert a large JSON item into an Azure Cosmos DB SQL API container using the default indexing policy, and then using an indexing policy that has been tuned slightly.

+## Lab objectives

+In this lab, you will complete the following tasks:
+- Task 1: Prepare your development environment.
+- Task 2: Create an Azure Cosmos DB SQL API account.
+- Task 3: Run the test .NET application using the default indexing policy.
+- Task 4: Update the indexing policy and rerun the .NET application.

+### Estimated Timing: 60 minutes

+## Exercise 1: Optimize an Azure Cosmos DB SQL API container's indexing policy for write operations

 ### Task 1: Prepare your development environment